KxSystems/docs-v1/docs/dashboards/navigation.md

 East-West | Icon left aligned, text to right
 West-East | Icon right aligned, text to left

-<aside class="warning">The relative positioning of icons with text will also be dependent on the button size as icon and text are wrapped into button width.</aside>
+<aside class="admonition caution">The relative positioning of icons with text will also be dependent on the button size as icon and text are wrapped into button width.</aside>

 **Alignment**